 Seventh Type – Credibility

-Professor Whitman of the Food Research Laboratory (FRL) has been conducting research on the effectiveness of meal-replacement products in helping people to lose weight.
-Interim results from his research have shown that, so far, Product A has not resulted in any significant weight loss in those that have used it but that there was evidence of an up to 12.5% weight loss in those who used Product B.
+Professor Whitman of the Food Research Laboratory (FRL) has been conducting research on the effectiveness of meal-replacement products in helping people lose weight.
+Interim results from his research have shown that, so far, Product A has not resulted in any significant weight loss in those who have used it, but that there was evidence of an up to 12.5% weight loss in those who used Product B.

 In the following question, two statements are given: (A) and (B).
-These statements are underlined and the source of them is given.
-You need to decide which of the two is the more believable but, if you think that neither one is more believable, then mark (C) as your answer.CorrectIncorrect
+These statements are underlined, and their sources are given.
+You need to decide which of the two is more believable but if you think that neither one is more believable, then mark (C) as your answer.CorrectIncorrect